oracle/python-oracledb/doc/src/api_manual/module.rst

     directory in which configuration files (tnsnames.ora) are found.
 The default is the value of :attr:`defaults.config_dir`.

-    The ``appcontext`` parameter is ignored in the python-oracledb Thin mode.
+    The ``appcontext`` parameter is expected to be a list of 3-tuples that identifies the application context used by the connection.
+This parameter should contain namespace, name, and value and each entry in the tuple should be a string.

     The ``shardingkey`` parameter and ``supershardingkey`` parameters are ignored in the python-oracledb Thin mode.